 The Pinterest Trends Tool remains a mystery to a lot of my students & clients.
 While it’s not absolutely necessary to use this tool for your Pinterest keyword research I would say you should use it for another vital piece of your strategy.

+I want to show you the importance of using Pinterest Trends & teach you how to use this tool in your business.
 Inside of our agency we use the trends tool for all of our client content planning so we can stay ahead of our competitors and the algorithm.

 Pinterest trends is a tool that will show you when topics are popular on the platform.
 This is vital for your business success in the long-run.

 Using trends on Pinterest is easy.
 You can plug in the keywords you think your audience is using to see when that term or topic is trending on Pinterest.

 The idea of using trends to propel your business forward and get in front of your audience isn’t a new one.
 A great example of trends is big brands putting their holiday merchandise on shelves months ahead of the actual event.

 This is the same thought process you want to follow when you’re crafting your blog posts, YouTube videos and products, any content really if you’re using Pinterest to market it or drive traffic.

 Yes.
 You do not have to pay for access to it.
 It is available to everyone no matter what type of Pinterest account you have.